Website Planning Process – Part 1

 - What kind of website are you planning to build (e.g. business, corporate, professional services, e-commerce, portfolio, personal blog, etc.)?

 - What do you want to achieve with your website?

 For example, your goal could be to:

-- Build a list of subscribers – you might want to look at getting a simple site built with a “squeeze” page (landing page) or an information page and a lead capture form where all of your online visitors get sent to,
+- Build a list of subscribers – you may need just a simple site with a “squeeze” page (landing page) or lead generation form, or a one-page sales letter with a lead capture form where you will direct all of your traffic and visitors to using different marketing methods.

-Write this goal down in your worksheet (in “Your Website Goals” section) as “Goal 1“.
+Write down this goal on your planning sheet (in “Your Website Goals” section) as “Goal 1“.

-Now, review your list and repeat this process to find two more goals and list these on your flowchart as “Goal 2” and “Goal 3“.
+Now, go back to your list and repeat this process to find at least two more goals and list these on your planning sheet as “Goal 2” and “Goal 3“.

 You’ve probably heard the old saying “you can’t manage what you can’t measure.”

 But…what if you are already struggling to manage your business without a web presence?